Making Your Website Mobile

 |To stay current with next-generation phones and mobile browsers the mobile version may need to be reworked on a regular basis.
 We saw a lot of rework done when Apple Released IOS 6.
 Many of the mobile sites did not detect the browser properly and had to be adjusted.
 Could require higher maintenance expense as the technology shifts.||The technology is more forward-thinking because once added to site it will work on next months and next year’s devices without having to be programmed further.
 A better return on your investment.|

 At Tampa Web Design we have been building Responsive and Mobile Websites for quite awhile.
 We have hundreds of them.
-The responsive concept has only been around for about 2 years now and prior to that we built many Mobile Websites.
-Today, almost everything we build is responsive by default.
-The exception is certain eCommerce stores with complicated checkouts where the customer is not in a position to spend the money for a responsive solution, but we still build the sites with a Responsive concept for future changes if needed.
+The responsive concept has been around for since around 2008 with the “fluid and flexible” design concepts.
+That was the onset of the responsive design trends and we were building those fluid designs in 2008-2009.
+But the full responsive sites to work well on mobile devices with the appropriate CSS really started in 2012.
+Prior to that we built many Mobile Websites that were simplified versions of the desktop versions.
+Today, everything we build is responsive by default.
+Even the last 70-80 eCommerce websites we have built all were Responsive with optimized checkouts for mobile users.
 With several hundred sites used by mobile devices, we have gained the knowledge to understand how mobile customers are navigating and what types of content they are browsing on the devices by industry.
 For example, for most service businesses, the majority of the mobile users are looking for a number to click on to call, a map for the location and the hours the business is open.